mariadb-corporation/mariadb-connector-python/doc/source/connection.rst

    Returns a new cursor object using the current connection.

-   Supported parameters:
+   Supported keywords:

-   - `named_tuple` -- when set to `True` results from fetch methods will be returned as named tuple.
+   - **named_tuple** (bool): When set to `True` results from fetch methods will be returned as named tuple.
-   - `cursor_type` -- when set to `CURSOR_TYPE_READ_ONLY`, server side cursor will be used.
+   - **cursor_type** (type): When set to `CURSOR_TYPE_READ_ONLY`, server side cursor will be used.
-   - `prefetch_size` -- The number of rows prefetched.
+   - **prefetch_size** (integer): The number of rows prefetched.
 This option will be ignored, if *cursor_type* is not `CURSOR_TYPE_READ_ONLY`
-   - `buffered` -- when set to `True` the entire result set from a SELECT/SHOW statement will be stored in client memory
+   - **buffered** (bool): When set to `True` the entire result set from a SELECT/SHOW statement will be stored in client memory
-   - `prepared` -- when set to `True` cursor will remain in prepared state after the first *execute()* method was called.
+   - **prepared** (bool): When set to `True` cursor will remain in prepared state after the first :func:`~cursor.execute` method was called.
 Further calls to *execute()* method will ignore the sql statement.

+   :return: Returns a cursor or raises an exception if an error occured.
+   :rtype: mariadb.cursor object

 .. method:: xid(format_id, global_transaction_id, branch_qualifier)

+   :param format_id: Format id.
+If not set default value `1` will be used.
+   :type format_id: integer

+   :param global_transaction_id: Global transaction qualifier, which must be unique.
+The maximum length of the global transaction id is limited to 64 characters.
+   :type global transaction_id: string

+   :param branch_qualifier: Branch qualifier which represents a local transaction identifier.
+The maximum length of the branch qualifier is limited to 64 characters.
+   :type branch_qualifier: string

-   Returns a transaction ID object suitable for passing to the tpc methods of this connection
+   :return: Returns a transaction ID object suitable for passing to the tpc methods of this connection
+   :rtype: A dictionary representing a transaction ID.

 ------------------
 Connection methods